 - a.
-Records of briefs and exercises will be retained for two years. - b.
-Evacuation drill critique forms and other after action report items will be documented and assessed. - c.
+Retain records of briefs and exercises for two years. - b.
+Document and assess evacuation drill critique forms and other afteraction report items. - c.
 Forward identified best practices and opportunities for improvement to the Installation Safety Manager and the IEM.